-Reports for the individual budgets and accounts established by the County Auditor-Controller for each zone are made available to a designated member of the advisory committee on a quarterly basis.
+Reports for the individual budgets and accounts established by the County Auditor-Controller for each zone are made available to the appointed key contact of the advisory committee upon request .

 Each year during the budget preparation cycle, staff of the County department assigned to administer the zones of benefit reviews the budgets submitted by the advisory committees to ensure all expenditures are accounted for in the budget submittal.
 The resulting budget is included in the department budget and brought to the Board of Supervisors in the form of a public hearing at the same time as the County's budget is presented.